 How is the system set up in my home?

-Your friendly technician will install 1 central hub and then additional sensors on each of the main entry/exits, fridge and rooms of your house.
-The hub will be set up in a common easy to reach place, away from the reach of pets or small children, but still easily accessible to the resident.
-The sensors are placed approx. 1.8m [Better to use metres because we are in Aus.]high on your wall or room corners.
-The sensors will be set to cover all main movement areas.
+Your friendly technician will install one central hub and then additional sensors on each of the main entries and exits, fridges and rooms of your house.
+The hub will be set up in a common easy-to-reach place, away from the paws of pets or hands of small children, but still easily accessible to you.
+The sensors are placed about 1.8 metres high on your walls or corners of rooms.
+The sensors will be set to cover all main areas of movement.

 How does it work?

-Our advanced sensors are built on artificial intelligence that get to know your average routine (approx. 4 weeks) from installation.
-The Intelligent Home will provide valuable insights to your carer or loved one via the HomeStay Assist smart app.
+Our advanced sensors are built on artificial intelligence that gets to know your average routine in about four weeks from installation.
+The Intelligent Home will provide valuable insights to your carer or loved ones via the HomeStay Assist smart app.

-Are there additional items I can add onto my Intelligent Home?
+Are there additional services I can add to my Intelligent Home?

 Yes.
-We are always upgrading with the best technology.
+We are always upgrading the system with the best technology.
 Contact the HomeStay team for more information.

-Will the Intelligent Home be affected if I have a pet?
+Does the Intelligent Home work if I have a pet?

-No. Upon set up, our advanced sensors can be set not to detect any movement from domestic pets.
-Your technician will set this up at installation and test this successfully for you.
+Yes.
+Upon set-up, our advanced sensors can be configured to not detect any movement from domestic pets.
+Your technician will set this up at installation and test this for you.